InnocentOmenka/bookstore/README.md

 Create a RESTful web service for managing a bookstore.
 The application allows CRUD operations (Create, Read, Update, Delete) for books, authors, and genres.

-### Requirements

-- Implement endpoints for adding, retrieving, updating, and deleting books, authors, and genres.
-- Use a relational database (e.g., MySQL) to store the data.
-- Implement basic validation and error handling.
-- Use Spring Data JPA for database interactions.
-- Create a comprehensive README with setup instructions and API documentation.

 ## Getting Started

 ### Prerequisites